Izzet Orujova: Personal life

 Orujova's husband, Movsum Ismayilzade, was arrested by the Bolsheviks as an enemy of the people in 1937 and only narrowly avoided execution.
 He divorced Orujova in anticipation of his arrest to save her from repressions, which could have included exile to Siberia.
 After having been forced into exile for several years, Ismayilzade was allowed to return to Azerbaijan but he was forbidden from seeing Orujova and from living in Baku.
 As a consequence, Orujova raised their son, Yilmaz, alone.

 Orujova died in Baku on 22 April 1983 at the age of 73.
-The additive composition preparation laboratory at the Institute of Additive Chemistry was renamed in her honor.
+The additive composition preparation laboratory at the Institute of Additive Chemistry was renamed in her honour.
 On 7 October 2009 a memorial evening was hosted in Orujova's honor at the Museum Centre of the Ministry of Culture of the Republic of Azerbaijan, to mark the 100th anniversary of her birth.
 She may have been the basis of the Statue of a Liberated Woman in Baku, which was inspired by Sevil.